 Have you ever tried to place the longest Starbucks order possible, or wondered what the most complicated coffee order might look like?

-While it's difficult to determine the exact longest Starbucks order, as it would depend on the specific menu items and options available at the time the order is placed, it's clear that Starbucks allows customers to customize their orders to a high degree.
+While it's difficult to determine the exact longest Starbucks order, it's clear that Starbucks allows customers to customize their orders to a high degree.

 The Longest and Most Complicated Starbucks Order